 Best MIPS Road Bike Helmet

-If you’re looking for a road bike helmet with added safety features, the Outrider MIPS Helmet doesn’t disappoint.
-The Outrider is comfortable and ultra-light, without ever compromising on protection.
+If you’re looking for a road bike helmet with added safety features, the Smith Optics Network Helmet doesn’t disappoint.
+The Network is comfortable and ultra-light, without ever compromising on protection.
 This performance helmet is ideal for a simple ride through town or for a race.
 It features MIPS technology, which reduces the rotational forces in the brain during impact, thus offering better protection.

 - Enhanced safety features